 New with DVR Examiner 2.x, once your subscription has expired you will only have access to saved cases with DVR Examiner 2.x all future software updates would not be available to you.
 Updates include new features within the software, but more importantly additional DVR filesystems and updates to existing filesystems.

 If your subscriptions started before DVR Examiner 2.0 was released you will have access to DVR Examiner 1.x indefinitely and will only need to update your license database every 90 days to continue using it although it won't include any new updates or features.

 Is there an approximation as to how many updates could be expected in a year?

 At an absolute minimum, we will have updates quarterly, or 4 times a year.
-Currently, and for the near future, we are scheduled for a new release about every 4 weeks, or 12 a year.
-Depending upon the feature set in each release this may be adjusted.
 There may also be additional bug fixes or patches released between feature releases.

 Am I allowed to install DVR Examiner on multiple computers?

 Yes, and we encourage this.
 The DVR Examiner dongle is your license key and must be plugged into the current system running DVR Examiner.
 We designed it this way to allow for the greatest flexibility, users can install DVR Examiner on as many computers as they need.
 If you wish to have DVR Examiner operate on more than one computer at the same time, additional licenses (dongles) may be purchased.